Panelists Ashlea Edwards, Judge Paul Huck, Judge Nelly Khouzam, and Kara Rockenbach discuss current issues surrounding lawyer professionalism.

 Ashlea Edwards is an associate attorney at Akerman LLP.
-She focuses her practice on employment litigation and counseling and...
+She focuses her practice on employment litigation and...

 Legal professionalism continually evolves alongside changes to the practice of law and advances in technology.
 What should be done to help lawyers maintain necessary and even exceptional levels of professionalism?
 In this edition of the Florida Bar podcast, host Jonathan Israel welcomes Mike Tanner to moderate a panel discussion between Ashlea Edwards, Judge Paul Huck, Judge Nelly Khouzam, and Kara Rockenbach on lawyer professionalism.
 They review the current definition of professionalism per the Florida Bar’s Professionalism Expectations and give their take on what teaching strategies would encourage optimal professional behavior in Florida lawyers.
 To close out their conversation, they also discuss best practices for handling instances of unprofessional behavior.